eerimoq/moblin/README.rst

 Ideas/plan
 ==========

-- Do not allow changing settings that stops a live stream.

-- Emotes cache on disk?

 - A list of usernames whos messages will not get displayed on screen.

 - Audio filters.
 For example volume limiter.